wwills2/linear_system_and_matrix/README.md

 algebra.
 The code is a mix of C++ OOP paradigms and C features such as raw pointers and arrays.
 Though this mix isn't practical in most production environments, it is used here to show competency with both languages.

+### GUI Design
+- Qt5 based UI
+- Simple table view to represent the matrix and display the output of reduction.